ozzp/nisar-hdf5-gdalplugin/README.md

 \<details\>
 \<summary\>Click to expand developer notes on the driver's C++ class structure.\</summary\>

-  * **`NisarDataset` (subclass of `GDALDataset`):** Represents the NISAR HDF5 dataset.
-It supports opening files from both local storage and AWS S3 (using the HDF5 ROS3 VFD).
-The driver can parse connection strings to open specific HDF5 datasets within the file; if no specific path is given, it performs subdataset discovery by iterating through the HDF5 structure to find and list relevant raster datasets (under `/science/LSAR/`).
-When a dataset is opened, the driver determines its raster properties (dimensions, data type, band count), creates corresponding raster bands, and attempts to set an optimized HDF5 chunk cache.
-It provides georeferencing information by reading the `epsg_code` or WKT from a projection dataset and calculating the GeoTransform from coordinate datasets.
-Metadata is handled for a default domain (attributes from the opened HDF5 dataset) and a custom `"NISAR_GLOBAL"` domain (attributes from the root group).

-  * **`NisarRasterBand` (subclass of `GDALRasterBand`):** Represents a single raster band within the dataset.
-Its constructor initializes properties like the GDAL data type and block size (matched to the HDF5 chunk size for efficiency).
-The core functionality lies in the overridden `IReadBlock` method, which calculates the appropriate HDF5 hyperslab corresponding to GDAL's block request, reads the pixel data using `H5Dread`, and correctly handles partial blocks at raster edges by padding the buffer.
+  * **`NisarDataset` (subclass of `GDALDataset`):** This class serves as the main entry point for interacting with a NISAR HDF5 file.
+      * **Core Functionality:** As a subclass of `GDALDataset`, it represents the entire file.
+It is responsible for parsing the user-provided connection string, which can be a path to a local file or an S3 URL.
+      * **Data Access:** It can open a specific data path (e.g., `/science/LSAR/GSLC/swaths/frequencyA/HH`) within the HDF5 file.
+If no specific path is given, it will automatically search the file for compatible raster datasets and present them as GDAL subdatasets.
+      * **Georeferencing:** It extracts the spatial reference system (SRS) and calculates the geotransform, enabling GDAL to correctly position the raster in geographic space.
+      * **Metadata:** It reads and exposes metadata both from the global level of the HDF5 file (in a custom `NISAR_GLOBAL` domain) and from the specific raster dataset being accessed.

+  * **`NisarRasterBand` (subclass of `GDALRasterBand`):** This class represents a single band of raster data (e.g., the HH polarization).
+      * **Data Reading:** Its primary role is to read pixel data from the HDF5 file in response to requests from GDAL.
+The core logic resides in the `IReadBlock` method, which is heavily optimized.
+It reads data in chunks that align with the HDF5 file's internal layout ("hyperslabs") to maximize I/O performance.
+      * **Efficiency:** Block sizes for the GDAL band are matched to the HDF5 chunk sizes, ensuring efficient data transfers.
+      * **NoData Handling:** It correctly manages NoData values, both for reporting the value to GDAL and for padding the edges of the raster when a requested block extends beyond the data's boundaries.

   * **Driver Registration:** The driver is registered via `GDALRegister_NISAR()`, which is invoked when GDAL loads the plugin.
 This function creates and configures a `GDALDriver` object, assigning the static `NisarDataset::Open` method to the `pfnOpen` function pointer.
 This makes the driver available for use within the GDAL ecosystem.